getbraincloud/braincloud-unreal-plugin/README.md

 ### Unreal Engine 5.0

-The plugin will easily work with both UE4 and UE5.
+The plugin will easily work with any version of UE4 and UE5.
 If switching, ensure that Intermediate files are cleaned up from previous build.

 ## Example Projects